2/2 Railway Street

 I grew up in West Auckland and have lived in Huapai for the last 11 years, living with husband, 3 kids, dog, cat and a handful of fish.

-I studied at Visual Arts at Auckland Institute of Technology, then went on to Teachers College a few years later.
+I studied at Visual Arts at Auckland University of Technology, then went on to Teachers College a few years later.
 Teaching Art in a secondary school for 5 years before heading to London for a year.

 Making art, drawing specifically, has always been a great part of my life.
 I love drawing, it's such a raw and immediate form of expression.
 I use drawing as a tool for documenting objects and interiors that surround me.
 Ink and brush is my most fav media, but really anything will do.